dylan-lang/dylan-programming-book/source/perform.rst

 run-time error, could be avoided if the compiler knew that ``total-seconds`` was a ``<real>``.

+.. topic:: What is a safe program?

-#. *What is a safe program?* Dylan is always safe in that a programming
-   error cannot cause a corruption of the program (or of other programs).
+   Dylan is always safe in that a programming error cannot cause a corruption of the program (or of other programs).
 For example, an out-of-bound array access or passing an argument of incompatible type simply cannot happen.
 The compiler will either prove that the requested action is impossible, or will insert code to verify bounds or type at run time, and will signal an error if the bounds or type is incorrect.

    When we discuss safety in this section, we are referring to whether or not such errors will be visible to the user.
 If we have not provided for a recovery action, signaling of an error will halt the program.
-See ` <nexcept.htm#20153>`_, for an example of how run-time errors can be handled by the program.
+See :doc:`nexcept`, for an example of how run-time errors can be handled by the program.

+.. topic:: Comparison with Java:

-#. *Comparison with Java:* Java recognizes the need for safe operations,
-   and has eliminated many of the unsafe practices of C and C++, adding such checks as array-bounds checks and type-cast checks at run time.
+   Java recognizes the need for safe operations, and has eliminated many of the unsafe practices of C and C++, adding such checks as array-bounds checks and type-cast checks at run time.
 However, Java retains the C mathematical model that trades performance for correctness.
 Java integers are of a fixed size, and computations that cannot be represented in that size silently overflow.
 In contrast, Dylan requires numeric operations to complete correctly or to signal an error.
 Several Dylan implementations are also expected to provide libraries for infinite-precision numerical operations.

 If we specified the type of the ``total-seconds`` slot as ``<real>``, the compiler would have to dispatch on the type of ``total-seconds``,